akeylesslabs/akeyless-javascript-sdk/docs/DefaultApi.md

 var opts = {
   'newName': "newName_example", // String | New item name
-  'newMetadata': "newMetadata_example" // String | New item metadata
+  'newMetadata': "newMetadata_example", // String | New item metadata
+  'addTag': "addTag_example", // String | List of the new tags that will be attached to this item.
+To specify multiple tags use argument multiple times- --add-tag Tag1 --add-tag Tag2
+  'rmTag': "rmTag_example" // String | List of the existent tags that will be removed from this item.
+To specify multiple tags use argument multiple times- --rm-tag Tag1 --rm-tag Tag2
 };

 var callback = function(error, data, response) {